-So its 2013 and you made the promise to loose some weight.
+So its 2013 and you made the promise to lose some weight.
 Getting started with weightloss can be tricky.
 Many articles recommend dieting and just about as many discourage it.
 Exercise is a widely accepted method of weight loss, but where do you start, and what kind of exercising is appropriate?

 Are you ready to begin the quest?
 If you’re feeling dismayed about reaching your health goals this article is most likely exactly what you need to get you going.